-The TRIO programs were the first national college access and retention programs to address the serious social and cultural barriers to education in America.
+The TRIO programs are an educational opportunity for income-eligible and first-generation Americans.
+These programs were the first national college access and retention programs to address the serious social and cultural barriers to education in America.
 TRIO began as part of President Lyndon B. Johnson’s War on Poverty.
-The TRIO programs were originally established by the federal government in 1965 to ensure equal educational opportunity for all Americans, regardless of race, ethnic background, or economic circumstances.
-TRIO has evolved over the years and now consists of Upward Bound, Talent Search, Student Support Services, Veterans Upward Bound, Educational Opportunity Centers.
+The TRIO programs were originally established by the federal government in 1965 under the Higher Education Act to ensure equal educational opportunity for all Americans, regardless of race, ethnic background, or economic circumstances.
+Congress established a series of programs to help low-income Americans enter college, graduate and move on to participate more fully in American’s economic and social life.
+TRIO has evolved over the years and now consists of Educational Opportunity Centers, Student Support Services, Talent Search, Upward Bound, and Veterans Upward Bound.

-While student financial aid programs help students overcome financial barriers to higher education, TRIO programs help students overcome class, social and cultural barriers to higher education.
+While student financial aid programs help students overcome financial barriers to higher education, TRIO programs help students overcome class, social, and cultural barriers to higher education.

-TRIO Programs at Iowa State University
+TRIO at Iowa State University

-The Ronald E. McNair Post-baccalaureate Achievement Program prepares undergraduates for entry to graduate school, with the primary goal of increasing the attainment of Ph.D. degrees by students from underrepresented segments of society.
+The Ronald E. McNair Postbaccalaureate Achievement Program prepares undergraduates for entry to graduate school, with the primary goal of increasing the attainment of Ph.D. degrees by students from underrepresented segments of society.